utlib/collections-uoft/docs/documentation/metadata_elements.md

 ## date_facet
 * **Data Type:** string
 * **Input Guidelines:** "Date used for facets.
-For the <dateOther> tag, when converting from MARC, you will likely need to manually enter the dateOther tag.
+When converting from MARC, you will need to manually enter this value.
 This field is used to record the decade of the date for simple facets by either:

   * a) decade - i.e. 1900s, 1910s, 1950s